JGNN

 prefix and are followed by

 a number.
-Temporary variables often link
+Those variables often link

 components to others that use them.